krhetest/LabBench.Manual/docs/index.md

 1. Defining a protocol and experiment, by planning all intended experimental procedures and documenting them in a protocol.
 2. Using LabBench to execute this protocol in a series of sessions in the experiment.
-3. Analysing and publishing the data obtained in the experiment.
+3. Exporting, analysing and publishing the data obtained in the experiment.

 ## Protocols